Energy-superconvergent Explicit Runge--Kutta Time Discretizations

 \section{Conclusion}

-Through the study of energy convergence rates of explicit Runge-Kutta (RK) methods for antisymmetric linear autonomous systems, we have developed a class of energy-superconvergent RK methods in which the orders of energy accuracy exceed the number of stages.
-For an $s$-stage RK method of an even order $p$, the energy accuracy can achieve up to an order of $2s-p+1$.
+Through the study of energy convergence rates of explicit Runge--Kutta (RK) methods for skew-symmetric linear autonomous systems, we have developed a class of energy-superconvergent RK methods in which the orders of energy accuracy exceed the number of stages.
+For an $s$-stage RK method of an even order $p$, the energy accuracy can reach the order of $2s-p+1$.
 Generally, higher order energy accuracy leads to a larger stability region and thus a larger step size.
 Additionally, we have derived the strong stability criteria for several fourth-order methods when $5 \le s\le 7$.
+The present strong stability result is related to classical strong stability preserving (SSP) theory: SSP methods are designed for general nonlinear systems, whereas our analysis exploits skew-symmetry systems, yielding high-order explicit RK methods with superconvergent energy accuracy.

-We present numerical solutions of ODEs for harmonic oscillators and nonlocal integro-differential equations for peridynamics, demonstrating that the energy error can reach machine precision for methods with higher-order energy accuracy.
-When comparing methods with the same solution orders but different energy accuracy, the error due to time discretization decreases as the order of energy accuracy increases.
-A method with higher-order energy accuracy exhibits comparable computational efficiency to lower-order ones.
+Performance of methods with energy-accuracy up to the eleventh-order is demonstrated using harmonic oscillator ODEs, nonlocal integro-differential equations for peridynamics, and Maxwell's equations.
+In general, a method with higher-order energy accuracy exhibits better computational efficiency than lower-order ones.